DavidEvangelistaC99/sophy-chirp/README.md

 ## Overview
-This repository contains waveform generation, data acquisition, and signal processing algorithms developed during my undergraduate thesis at the Radio Observatory of Jicamarca (ROJ).
+This repository contains waveform generation, data acquisition, and signal processing algorithms developed during my undergraduate thesis at the Radio Observatory of Jicamarca (ROJ).<br><br>
 The work focuses on chirp-based pulse compression techniques to improve signal-to-noise ratio in meteorological radar systems.
 The implemented framework integrates USRP-based transmission and reception (adapted from MIT Haystack’s DigitalRF tools) with post-processing algorithms (based on the ROJ Signal Chain library), and is validated using real radar data from the SOPHy weather radar.